current grad students

 I am a second year M.A. candidate with academic interest in poststructuralism, film, queer theory, and the effects of technology.
 I hold a B.A. in English from Ohio University (2011).

-I am a Ph.D. candidate in my first year of dissertation research.
-I am interested in studying how the general public learns about health issues through educational texts, and further how such texts shape individuals’, and particularly women’s, self-perceptions.
-For my dissertation, I am conducting a rhetorical analysis of the American Heart Association’s “Go Red for Women” campaign, exploring how women learn about heart health and heart disease through the campaign and how they respond to this information as expressed in first-person narratives.
+As a fifth-year Ph.D. student, I am continuing work on my dissertation: a rhetorical analysis of the American Heart Association's "Go Red For Women" campaign.
+This project looks at issues of health, persuasion, gender, and personal story-telling in the context of a national marketing campaign.
+More broadly, I am interested in studying how the general public learns about health issues through educational texts, and further how such texts shape individuals’, and particularly women’s, self-perceptions.
 My teaching interests include ESL and Writing in the Health Professions.
 I have earned a B.A. in History from Baldwin-Wallace College (2006) and an M.A. in English from Case Western (2009), as well as a TESL certificate (2008).

 As a third year Ph.D. student, I am preparing for my qualifying exams and beginning work on my dissertation which will explore the ways Victorian literature and psychology theorized the body's role in the growth of the mind.
 I focus on such major Victorian authors as Robert Browning, George Eliot, and Thomas Hardy.
 More broadly, my research interests include medical humanities, science studies, issues of embodiment, posthumanism, and composition and technical communication.

-I am a second year Ph.D. student, and my academic interests include children's literature, African-American literature, gender studies, and ESL pedagogy.
+I am a Ph.D. student whose academic interests include children's literature, African-American literature, gender studies, feminism and ESL pedagogy.
 I earned my B.S. in Education and my B.A. in English from Bowling Green State University (2009) and my M.A. in English from Case Western Reserve University (2011).
 I am also licensed to teach middle school and high school integrated language arts in Ohio.

 I am a third year Ph.D. student who is interested in aesthetics, pulp fiction, modernist literature, and the history of Anglo-American literary criticism.
 I am attracted by questions of literary value, that strange divide between "high" and "low."
 For fun I write stories of robots, sorcerers, and other novums.

-A Ph.D. student focusing on 19th- and 20th- century American poetry, my interests include Emily Dickinson, ecocriticism, and third wave feminism.
+A Ph.D. candidate focusing on 19th- and 20th- century American poetry, my interests include Emily Dickinson, W. S. Merwin, ecocriticism, and third wave feminism.
 I hold a B.A. in English and French with a minor in Spanish (2008), as well as a Master’s in Library Science (2009) from the University at Buffalo.
 I also spent the 2009-2010 academic year teaching English at the University of Maroua in Cameroon (Central Africa) as a Fulbright grantee.